Best Of, Itinerary, Japan, Kanto

 How to get from Tokyo to Hakone

 To get to Hakone, you’ll want to aim for Hakone-Yumoto station.
-The most convenient way to do this from Tokyo is by train unless you want to rent a car and drive yourself.
-Here are different options to get to Hakone:
+The most convenient way to get there from Tokyo is by train unless you want to rent a car and drive yourself.

 1. By Odakyu local express train (The cheapest way)